andrew-scorchsoft/scorchsoft-quick-whisper/readme.md

     python quick_whisper.py
     ```

-2. Select an input device, then press `Start Recording` or use the `Win+J` hotkey to begin recording.
+2. Select an input device, then press one of the recording buttons or use the hotkeys:
+   - `Win+Alt+J` for Record + AI Edit
+   - `Win+Ctrl+J` for Record + Transcript
+   - `Win+X` to Cancel Recording

 3. After recording, the app will transcribe the audio and display the text in the transcription area.
 The text can be automatically copied to the clipboard or pasted into other applications, depending on the settings.

-4. Enable “Auto Copy-edit with GPT-4” for advanced text processing, allowing GPT-4 to edit the transcription for improved readability and structure.
+4. Enable "Auto Copy-edit with GPT-4" for advanced text processing, allowing GPT-4 to edit the transcription for improved readability and structure.

 ## Screenshot